 These fake pills are pressed and even marked with the same A/215 to look nearly identical to the real thing.
 Some reports show the fake pills as being green, which is a marked difference from the real ones, which are purely white.
 But you can’t simply tell the populace to avoid the “green pills” as the official and legal pharmaceutical pill color for Oxycotin, which contains Oxycodone, is in fact green.
 So, how do we tell the real Oxycodone from the counterfeit Heroin?

-Oxycodone and Heroin – How to tell them apart
+Oxycodone and Counterfeit Oxycodone – How to Tell Them Apart

 Even though there are many similarities between the real and counterfeit pills, here is what you want to look for to spot the fakes:

 - Look at the texture of the pill.
-Real Oxycodone has a uniform speckle pattern, the counterfeits usually have much larger specks.
+Real Oxycodone has a uniform speckle pattern, the counterfeit Oxycodone pills usually have much larger specks.

 - Lick the pill.
 If it doesn’t taste extremely bitter, you are dealing with a counterfeit.